 The film takes time in 1968, and forty-two years B.G.
 (Before Gru).
 If you add forty-two years on 1968, it will be 2010, the year Gru and the Minions made their debut in Despicable Me (2010).

 The carpet in the lab of Herb Overkill is the same as the carpet in the Overlook Hotel in The Shining (1980).

 The song the minions sing to the Yetis is Donald O'Connor's "Make 'Em Laugh" from Singin' in the Rain (1952).

 In the first trailer, a minion picks a banana from under a rock.
 He then says: "C'est Banana, Miam Miam!".
 In French that translates into: "It's a Banana, Yummy!"

-The Kevin in this film is a different Kevin to whom Gru acknowledges in the first Despicable Me (2010) film.
+The Kevin in this film is a different Kevin to whom Gru acknowledges in Despicable Me (2010).

-Professor Flux at Villain Con is named after the flux capacitor from Back to the Future (1985).
-The flux capacitor was what made time travel possible, while Professor Flux invented the first time machine which he uses to collect future versions of himself and bring them back as his assistants.
+Professor Flux at Villain Con is named after the flux capacitor from the Back to the Future trilogy.
+The flux capacitor was what made time travel possible, while Professor Flux invented the first time machine, which he uses to collect future versions of himself, and bring them back as his assistants.